AlexandruCiobanu/flexxb/FlexXB/releasenotes/readme-v1_4_1.txt

  * XmlClass: Defines class's namespace (by uri and prefix) and xml alias;
  * ConstructorArg: Defines the arguments with which the constructor should be run.
 Applies to classes with non default constructors and is defined at the same level with XmlXClass;
+ * Namespace: defines alternate namespaces used by elements of the class.
+It is defined at class level and multiple definitions are allowed;
  * XmlAttribute: Marks the field to be rendered as an attribute of the xml representation of the parent object;
  * XmlElement: Marks the field to be rendered as a child element of the xml representation of the parent object;
  * XmlArray: Is a particular type of element since it marks a field to be rendered as an Array of elements of a certain type.